Backrooms (web series): Reception

-Reception for the series has been mostly positive.
-The first video of the series received positive reviews from critics.
-WPST called it "the scariest video on the Internet".
-Otaku USA categorized it as analog horror, while Dread Central and Nerdist compared it favorably to the 2019 video game Control.
+The series has been considered a viral hit by multiple outlets, with the first video of the series receiving positive reviews from critics.
 Kotaku praised the series for exercising restraint in its horror and mystery.
-Boing Boings Rob Beschizza predicted that the Backrooms, like the creepypasta Slender Man and its panned 2018 film adaptation, would eventually be adapted into a "slick but dismal 2-hour Hollywood movie."
+Writing for Bloody Disgusting, critic Luis H. C. interpreted the web series as being indirectly inspired by the novel House of Leaves by Mark Z. Danielewski, writing that the videos "perfectly capture the book's liminal atmosphere by adapting ideas that have permeated popular culture in the two decades since House of Leaves was published".

-Parsons said he had "no idea" there had been an existing fan community behind the original Backrooms legend, and recalled being surprised to see comments on his first video from people saying "You're doing the Backrooms wrong.
-What is this?" or "There's supposed to be smilers on level one."
+Parsons said he had "no idea" there had been an existing fan community behind the original Backrooms creepypasta, and recalled being surprised to see comments on his first video from people saying: "you're doing the Backrooms wrong.
+What is this?" or "there's supposed to be smilers on level one".
 (Note: "Smilers" is the name given to a malevolent creature in some iterations of the Backrooms.
 Similarly, a "level" is a concept created by Internet users describing different subsections of the Backrooms.)
 He said that this continued until eventually "people almost forgot about the old one" and his version had "sort of been adopted" by fans.
-For his work on the series, Parsons would receive a Creator Honor award from The Game Theorists during the 12th Streamy Awards.
-The series' installments have garnered a collective total of over 197 million views.
+For his work on the series, Parsons received a Creator Honor award from The Game Theorists during the 12th Streamy Awards.
+The series' first installment garnered 77 million views over the course of four years, with the series collectively garnering a total of over 197 million views.